Extortionist (band): Musical style and influences

-They are known for their signature "pangy" open snare and "dodgeball sound", which is made by slamming a metal beer keg with a baseball bat.
+Metal Noise stated that Extortionist "[sits] in the centre of a Bermuda triangle between Nu-Metal, Beatdown Hardcore and Deathcore".
+The band is known for their signature "pangy" open snare and "dodgeball sound", which is made by slamming a metal beer keg with a baseball bat.
 Along with this, they incorporate heavy, downtuned guitars and aggressive growls with some occasional grunge-style bridges and choruses.
+Commenting on the album The Decline (2017), Ghost Cult Magazine stated that the band saw "their breed of brutalizing deathcore hybridized with riff-heavy metalcore and more introspective lyrics that tackled suicidal ideation and substance abuse."